Still adding content to your old college resume?

 Today’s resume trends demand a fresh approach, with a striking format, branded messaging, and purposefully arranged information that focuses on your relevance as a strong candidate.

 Graduate to a standout resume with these strategies:

 If you’re still using a plain-Jane document format, Microsoft Word template, or Times New Roman font for your executive resume, you’re definitely selling yourself short.

 Consider adding a new headline separating out specific skills (see An Easy Way to Express Your Personal Brand in Your Resume) for a more compelling message and presentation.

-Even a simple change to borders and colors, as shown in this sample Chief Data Officer Resume (featured among my 2021 Executive Resume Samples), can set off important information and make your resume easier to navigate.
+Even a simple change to borders and colors, as shown in this sample Chief Revenue Officer Resume (featured among my 2021 and 2022 Executive Resume Samples), can set off important information and make your resume easier to navigate.

 To ensure compliance with ATS systems, save your resume as a plain text (.txt) file.
 You’ll quickly see what the ATS sees!
-If you’ve added data in tables or text boxes, re-add it under the right job.
-Use this version for online postings and send your presentation resume directly to contacts.
+If you’ve put important metrics in charts or text boxes, add it (again) under the right job.

 No one likes to read a paragraph more than 4-5 lines deep at the top of your resume.
-This outdated practice can inadvertently make it look as if your experience is stagnant and inconsistent with today’s click-happy audience.
+(Credit today’s level of impatience and our click-happy culture for this one.)
+This outdated practice can inadvertently make it look as if your experience is stagnant.

 To keep employers focused on your value proposition, unearth it from heavy detail, with a short and sweet description of ROI.

-Consider the above example of a concise resume summary to help craft your own focused executive profile.
+Use the example above – which shows a concise, tightly written resume summary – to help craft your own focused executive profile.